lyrio-dev/sandbox-rootfs/README.md

-# Sandbox RootFS NG
+# Sandbox RootFS
-This is the sandbox's rootfs used by [syzoj-ng-judge](https://github.com/syzoj/syzoj-ng-judge).
+This is the sandbox's rootfs used by [lyrio-judge](https://github.com/lyrio-dev/judge).
 It's based on Ubuntu 20.04 and contains compilers (and interpreters) below:

 * GCC 10
 * Clang 11 (from [LLVM](https://apt.llvm.org/))